 You can’t turn anywhere without hearing something about data, and its growing importance to companies in every sector.
-For many functional areas, data capture and analysis has long been an inherent part of the job.
+For many functional areas, data capture, analysis and FM reporting has long been an inherent part of the job.
 But for others, moving to more of a data-centric mindset is somewhat new.

 Whether the push has come from the top, via the CFO, or from the field, facilities management is one of those functions that’s been moving aggressively to use data to improve business decisions, cut costs and improve performance.
 There are a number of operational metrics that facilities managers use to improve the quality of services they deliver.
 But more FMs are now working closely with their CFO to track, analyze and make decisions based on a number of key financial measures from their facilities management program.

 One metric that increases financial visibility for both FMs and CFOs is Actual Facilities Costs vs Budgets.
 While not as widely used as it should be, this metric is cited by more and more of our customers as one that’s had a positive impact on their businesses.